nickitkaproshin-lab/Proshin-liesegang-rings-prediction/README.md

 **Author**: Nikita Proshin, Russia, Moscow, 2026
 **GitHub**: [nickitkaproshin-lab/Proshin-liesegang-rings-prediction](https://github.com/nickitkaproshin-lab/Proshin-liesegang-rings-prediction)

-This repository contains the code and data for a two‑stage machine learning model that predicts the formation of periodic precipitates (Liesegang rings) in gels and their geometric parameter — the spacing coefficient `p`.
+This repository contains the code and data for a **two-regime machine learning model** that predicts the formation of periodic precipitates (Liesegang rings) in gels and their geometric parameter — the spacing coefficient `p`.

-The model is based on an **XGBoost** algorithm and uses **19 physicochemical descriptors** (after VIF‑based feature selection) derived from diffusion, kinetic, and thermodynamic criteria.
+The model is based on a **two-stage XGBoost architecture**:
+- A **classifier** trained on **19 physicochemical descriptors** (after VIF-based feature selection) derived from diffusion, kinetic, and thermodynamic criteria, predicting ring *occurrence*.
+- A **regressor** trained on **only 3 electrokinetic features** (`Pe`, `pH`, `pH·E`) derived from the ablation analysis, predicting ring *geometry* (spacing factor `p`).

-The final model was validated using **Leave‑One‑System‑Out (LOO‑CV)** cross‑validation and Bootstrap resampling, achieving state‑of‑the‑art predictive performance.
+This two-regime design was motivated by a fundamental physical finding: ring **nucleation** and ring **geometry** are governed by **independent physicochemical mechanisms**.
+The model was validated using **Leave-One-System-Out (LOO-CV)** cross-validation and Bootstrap resampling, achieving state-of-the-art predictive performance.

 ---

+## Related Publication

+The physical mechanism behind the two-regime architecture is described in the following preprint:

+> Proshin, N. V. *Liesegang Rings Have Two Different Physics: Decoupling Nucleation from Geometry via Machine Learning*.
+Zenodo, 2026.
+DOI: [10.5281/zenodo.22682566](https://doi.org/10.5281/zenodo.22682566)

+The preprint presents **five independent proofs of physical decoupling** (ablation, mutual information, counterfactual analysis, classical-formula benchmarks, and non-parametric statistics) and the full physicochemical interpretation.

+---

 ## Repository Structure

 - `Prediction of Liesegang Rings Machine python.py` — main code
-- `app.py` — GUI application
+- `app.py` — GUI application (two-regime model v3.0)
 - `data_loader.py` — data loading and reference dictionaries
 - `feature_engineering.py` — physicochemical feature calculation
 - `config.py` — model configuration